AncientKira21/flashpipe/README.md

 **FlashPipe is currently in Public Beta.** 🎊

-> [!CAUTION]
-> **Source Code Notice:** The source code currently available in this repository may be **outdated** compared to the latest binary release.
-I am working on cleaning up the latest build's code before pushing the full update. 🏗️

 > [!NOTE]
 > This repository is under active development.
 You may encounter incomplete features or placeholders as we work toward a stable 1.0 release.